 Although this overview focuses on federal regulation of food safety, it is important to note that state regulatory agencies also play an important role in food safety regulation, especially in enforcement.
-Most notably, state regulatory agencies are primarily responsible for food sanitation and safe food handling by food retailers, foodservice providers, and food-vending operations.
+Most notably, state regulatory agencies are primarily responsible for food sanitation and safe food handling by food retailers, food service providers, and food vending operations.

 Development of Federal Food Safety Regulations

 Dr. Wiley’s studies and Upton Sinclair’s book both captured the attention of politicians.
 In 1906, Congress passed, and President Theodore Roosevelt signed into law, both the Pure Food and Drugs Act and the Federal Meat Inspection Act (FMIA).
-Passage of these two statutes began the modern era of United States food regulation.
+The passage of these two statutes began the modern era of United States food regulation.
 Neither the Pure Food and Drugs Act nor the FMIA established a pre-market approval system for food ingredients or drugs.
 These laws only allowed government action after products were on the market.
-The laws prohibited the introduction of misbranded and adulterated foods, drinks, and drugs in interstate commerce; prohibited the addition of color additives to conceal inferiority; and prohibited the use of “poisonous” colors in confectionary.
+The laws prohibited the introduction of misbranded and adulterated foods, drinks, and drugs in interstate commerce; prohibited the addition of color additives to conceal inferiority; and prohibited the use of “poisonous” colors in confectionery.
 Because these laws separated meat safety and food safety regulation among different federal regulatory bodies, we still today have a jurisdictional split in meat and food safety regulation.
 The Pure Foods and Drugs Act was administered by the predecessor of what is today the FDA, and the FMIA was originally administered by the predecessor of what is today the Food Safety and Inspection Service (FSIS).

 In 1930, the Bureau of Chemistry was reorganized, and a portion of the former agency became what is today known as the FDA.
 In 1933, the FDA recommended the Senate pass a bill to completely revise the 1906 Food and Drug Act, but the bill did not pass.
-However, in 1937, elixir of sulfanilamide, which contained poisonous diethylene glycol (anti-freeze), killed 107 people, many of which were children.
+However, in 1937, elixir sulfanilamide, which contained poisonous diethylene glycol (anti-freeze), killed 107 people, many of whom were children.
 This tragedy spurred Congress to act, and in 1938 Congress passed the Federal Food, Drug, and Cosmetic Act (FDCA).
 The 1938 FDCA created standards of identity, quality standards, and fill of container standards, many of which are still in effect today.
 Similarly, Congress passed the Poultry Products Inspection Act (PPIA), which is similar to the FMIA, in 1957 in response to a rapidly expanding market for processed poultry products.

-Food laws continued to evolve based upon the concerns and issues of the times.
-In 1958 Congress enacted the Food Additives Amendments to the FDCA in response to concerns over synthetic food.
+Likewise, food laws continued to evolve based on the concerns and issues of the times.
+In 1958, Congress enacted the Food Additives Amendments to the FDCA in response to concerns over synthetic food.
 These amendments required food manufacturers to evaluate food additives to establish safety and led the FDA to promulgate its Generally Recognized as Safe (GRAS) regulations.
 In 1960, Congress enacted the Color Additive Amendment to the FDCA, which required manufacturers to establish the safety of color additives in foods, drugs, and cosmetics.
 In 1966, the Fair Packaging and Labeling Act required manufacturers to honestly and informatively label products marketed on a retail basis to consumers in interstate commerce.
 In 1973, Following well-publicized outbreaks of botulism food poisoning in canned foods, the FDA issued Low-Acid Food Processing Regulations.
 In 1978, in response to chloride deficiency in about 130 infants, Congress amended the FDCA and passed the Infant Formula Act of 1980 which required manufacturers to follow strict safety, quality, and analytical regulations.

-By the 1980’s, the food industry was dominated by only a few key national and global players, and there was not much as a local food industry.
-However, throughout the United States there were non-uniform laws regulating health and nutrition claims.
+By the 1980s, the food industry was dominated by only a few key national and global players, and there was not much of a local food industry.
+However, throughout the United States, there were non-uniform laws regulating health and nutrition claims.
 The large food companies began arguing that these laws interfered with interstate commerce.
 In 1990, Congress responded and enacted the Nutrition Labeling and Education Act (NLEA) which requires nearly all packaged foods to bear nutritional labeling and requires nutritional and health claims for foods to be consistent with the terms defined by the FDA.
 NLEA preempts state requirements on food standards, nutritional labeling, and health claims.
 For more information, see the Food Labeling Reading Room.

 In 1993, an outbreak of E. coli 0157:H7 in the Pacific Northwest caused 400 illnesses and four deaths.
 In response to public demands for safer ground beef products, FSIS issued a rule implementing Hazard Analysis and Critical Control Point Systems (HACCP).
 The rule focuses on the prevention and reduction of microbial pathogens on raw products that can cause illness and applies to meat and poultry plants in the United States.
 By 2004, HACCP was required by FSIS in all meat and poultry processing plants and by the FDA in juice and seafood producing facilities.